Frequently Asked Questions

 Why are the files encoded so crappily?

 I originally encoded all my shows at 80kbps which sounded pretty good, but had to go back and scale everything down 64kbps to make the downloads smaller.
-This makes them quicker to download, and saves me bandwidth.I'd like to go back to 80kbps but the more popular these podcasts get, the less likely I will be able to do that.
+This makes them quicker to download, and saves me bandwidth.
+Later, I went to 96K since some off brand MP3 players were having problems with 64 and 80.
+Go figure.
+Short answer: to save space.

 How are the 3-D videos made?

-I use an old (1999) Sony Digital8 camcorder with a NuView 3-D adapter.
-The video is edited using iMovie, then the interlaced (field sequential) video is then split into two movies files (odd san lines and even scan lines) using JES Deinterlacer.
+Old way: The video is edited using iMovie, then the interlaced (field sequential) video is then split into two movies files (odd san lines and even scan lines) using JES Deinterlacer.
 These two files are then combined into a color anaglyph using StereoPress DV (Mac OS Classic).
 The resulting video has no sound, so it is brought back in to the original iMovie clip where the original audio is detached and synced with the new red/blue footage.
 Lastly, the video is compressed into h.264 iPod-sized video using a freeware program.

 Yes, it's time consuming.